Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Calton Hill | ©Adam Wilson

-There is no doubt that there is a lot to see and do in Edinburgh, but if you want to see something else besides this great Scottish city, I suggest a visit to St. Andrews.
+There is no doubt that there is a lot to see and do in Edinburgh, but if you fancy a different plan in this great Scottish city, I suggest a visit to St. Andrews.
 This town on the coast of Fife was not only the scene of the famous scene of Chariots of Fire, but it has incredible scenery and a charming old town.
-In addition, getting there from Edinburgh is very easy, as both cities are separated by only 50 kilometers.
+It is only 50 km away and there are alternatives for all types of travelers, what is the best way to get there?

-1. The best way to get there: an organized tour
+The best way to get there: an organized excursion

 St Andrews Cathedral| ©Conall